The Pluripotent Stem Cell Facility offers a variety of training for internal and external scientists.

 Cost includes media, all reagents and generation of up to 6 discrete lines from a single donor (6 cryovials per line).
 Cost does NOT include characterization of human iPSC lines.

 Please contact us to discuss details and for available dates and times for training.
 Internal investigators may also view pricing information.

 Generation of human intestinal organoids

 The PSCF now offers a hands-on training course in the generation of human intestinal organoids (HIOs) from hPSCs.
-This course is available to both CCHMC/UC and external investigators.
+This course is available to both Cincinnati Children's/UC and external investigators.

 Hands-on training covers all aspects of HIO generation, including: